mesopelagique/Shoal/README.md

 ## Usage

-Create the data object from your collection of object
+Create the data frame object from your collection of object

 ```4d
 $collection:=New collection(\